 To renew online:

-Reserve materials may be searched in the online catalog by clicking this link: Course Reserves.
+Digital reserve materials may be searched in the online catalog by clicking this link: Course Reserves.
 Searching is available by the instructor's name or course name.

-For more information on submitting a reserve request or accessing items on reserve, please visit our Course Reserve Research Guide.
+For more information on submitting a digital reserve request or accessing items on reserve, please visit our Course Reserve Research Guide.

 Our goal is to encourage the timely return of library materials and provide for optimal sharing of the collection.
 Patrons are responsible for returning or renewing items by the due date.
 The Library sends all notices to students' Concordia University email accounts.
 Overdue notices are a courtesy and non-receipt or late receipt does not exempt the user from overdue fines and replacement bills.
 It is the responsibility of the students to keep track of the due dates of their loans and check their library accounts regularly for overdue items and fines.
 Materials are overdue if not returned within the allotted time.
 (Most books can be kept for 28 days; CDs and DVDs can be kept for 14 days.)
 Fines are incurred every day that the library is open, whether or not school is in session.
 Fines are not tallied until the material has been returned.
 Patrons MUST take the responsibility for returning materials on time.
 Any accrued fines must be paid by the last day of the current semester.
 Any fines remaining at the end of the semester (plus a $5.00 posting fee) will be sent to Student Accounts.
 When an item becomes overdue, borrowing privileges are blocked until the item is returned or renewed.